Latitude horizontal or vertical? Definition & Important Latitudes

 DIFFERENCE BETWEEN LATITUDE AND LONGITUDE

-- The length of latitude varies for its distance from the equator whereas it remains the same for longitude.
-At the North Pole and the South Pole length of latitudes becomes zero.
+- The length of a latitude varies with its distance from the equator, whereas it remains the same for longitude.
+At the North Pole and the South Pole length of the latitudes becomes zero.

-- Latitudes are parallel to each other whereas distance among longitudes varies.
+- Latitudes are parallel to each other, whereas the distance among longitudes varies.
 Longitudes are the farthest from each other at the equator and come closer as we move away from the equator.

 HOW TO LOCATE A PLACE USING LATITUDE AND LONGITUDE